Psychology, Mental Health & Telehealth Services

 · 10 hours relevant to Focused Psychological Strategies (FPS) per year.

-11. What are the specific assessments we complete?
+11. What are the specific psychometric assessments we complete?

-We complete different assessments based on your individual needs.
-These can all assist with diagnosis.
-Our assessments include:
+We complete different psychometric assessments based on your individual needs.
+These assessments assist with diagnosis.

 Cognitive assessments (WPPSI, WISC, WAIS)

-These three Weschler-developed tests measure the cognitive ability of younger children (WPPSI), older children and adolescents (WISC), and adults (WAIS).
+These three Wechsler-developed tests measure the cognitive ability of younger children (WPPSI), older children and adolescents (WISC), and adults (WAIS).
 They look at different domains such as memory, concentration, and language.

 The WIAT measures an individual’s performance in areas of academic school work, including reading, math, written language, and oral language.